11ume/kable/docs/getting_started.md

 <br>

-#### So you must invoke this method to:
+#### So, you must invoke this method to:

 <br>

-* First You must know where he is located.
+* First, you must know where the node is located.
-* For know if the node is available.
+* For know if he is available.
-* For know if the node have replicas.
+* For know if he have replicas.

 <br>